docker/docs/docker-store/byol.md

 #### List orders by partner [GET /orders{?partner\_id}]

 List orders associated with the the given partner.
-An empty array will be returned if there are no orders associated with the partner.
+An empty array is returned if there are no orders associated with the partner.

 * Parameters